robertrau/piflySetupScript/README.md

 #### High G linear accelerometer
 The PiFly board has an accelerometer for high acceleration application like rocketry.
 This is the same sensor used by Altus Metrum in their TeleMega board, the MMA6555.
 See: http://altusmetrum.org/TeleMega/
 The device is mounted so –X acceleration is in the direction of the USB connector end of the board.
 This device is on the higher speed SPI bus so rapidly changing data can be captured accurately.
 The SPI address is SPI_ADDR1..0=0x1.
+Version two of this board will use a ST H3LIS331DLTR because the NXP part is going end of life.